mayhuberman/GithubEvents/README.md

 On your terminal <br />
 1. "docker build -t myapp-image ."
 2. "docker run -p 9090:8080 myapp-image" <br />

 Now you have the periodic task running in the background

 # API Documentation
-1. GET "/events" -> json <br />
+1. GET "/events" -> json : <br />
-fetching all the data required in section 1 of the requirements <br />
+Fetching all the data required in section 1 of the requirements <br />
 On your terminal:  curl "http://localhost:9090/events" <br />
 response example:
 ```json